Jaseci-Labs/inr-codelabs/README.md

 `actions load module jac_nlp.t5_sum`

+Then, load the custom action we created.

+`actions load local inr_actions.py`

 This might take a while, especially if you're running it for the first time.

 Open another WSL terminal.
 We'll refer to this as __*WSL T3*__.